 Step 4: Make very light cut lines in your unbaked biscotti dough.
 I cut through maybe 2 millimeters.
-It is just so you have lines to follow when you are partway through baking the biscotti.
+It is so that you have lines to follow when you are partway through baking the biscotti.

-Step 5: The next step is to bake the gingerbread biscotti for 20 minutes at 350º F. Remove the biscotti from the oven and use a sharp knife to cut all the way through on the cut lines.
+Step 5: The next step is to bake the gingerbread biscotti for 20 minutes at 350º F. Remove the biscotti from the oven and use a sharp knife to cut all the way through the cut lines.

-Lay each piece of the biscotti on its side so they are standing up tall (not on the top or bottom).
-Bake on its side for 8 minutes and then remove the pan from the oven.
-Flip the biscotti to the other side and bake an additional 8 minutes.
+Lay each piece of the biscotti on its side so they stand tall (not on the top or bottom).
+Bake on its side for 8 minutes, then remove the pan from the oven.
+Flip the biscotti to the other side and bake for an additional 8 minutes.